WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/sdp.md

 # Software Development Plan
 Members:
-Daniel Cronauer
+- Daniel Cronauer
-Abhik Ashwinkumar Patel
+- Abhik Ashwinkumar Patel
-Devkumar Prakashbhai Patel
+- Devkumar Prakashbhai Patel
-Owen Hill
+- Owen Hill

 ## Administrative

 ###  Meeting Location(s)

-- Flexible meeting locations; we aim to use discord and campus library for our Scrum
+- Flexible meeting locations; we aim to use discord and campus library for our scrum meetings

 ###  Meeting Time(s)

 - Every tuesday for atleast 20 minutes on campus
+- Additional meetings will be scheduled as needed

-### Communication Plant
+### Communication Plan
-    - Meeting Cadence - `Atleast once per week`
+- Meeting Cadence - At least once per week
-    - Meeting Structure - `Each person will answer the following three questions: What we are working on, what we are going to work on, and is anything blocking us from completing said work.`
+- Meeting Structure - Each person will answer the following three questions: what we are working on?
+What we are going to work on?
+Is anything blocking me from completing said work?

+### Communication Mechanisms
 - Discord
 - Email
 - SMS text